aldol07/LEIP/README.md

 ## WebSocket test evidence (2 simultaneous clients)

-Use this flow and attach screenshot evidence for submission:

 1. Start stack with `docker compose up`.
 2. Login in two browser windows (or one normal + one incognito).
 3. Open Live Event screen in both clients for the same subscribed event.